About

 Because of the large numbers of highly qualified applications we receive, most individuals offered admission have had averages well above 75%.

-Up to 14 of 90 positions may be offered to out of province and international applicants.
+Up to 9 of the 90 positions may be non-residents of Saskatchewan (including both out-of-province and international students).

 One Saskatchewan student may be admitted under special circumstances or for compassionate reasons.
 Any Saskatchewan resident can apply in this category if they feel there are circumstances which merit special consideration.
 For example, if someone has had a health problem or some personal circumstance which has impacted their academic average in a pre-year, they should write a letter documenting the situation.
 Additional supporting documentation must also be submitted (e.g. medical information, funeral notices, etc.).
 Applications which are not considered in the special consideration category are automatically considered in the Saskatchewan resident pool.
 Applicants applying under this category are considered on a case-by-case basis.
 This position may not be filled every year.